Vasudeva-bit/My-Participation/README.md

 # My-participation
-This repository contains all the proposals, project ideas, paper reviews that I have worked during the course of participating in different programs and competitions
+This repository contains all the proposals, project ideas, paper reviews that I have worked on, during the course of participating in different programs and competitions